 Travelling up to Perth from the South West always feels like an escape.
 I probably shouldn’t say this because you’ll think that I never get out, but it’s always a little bit exciting, and somehow filled with possibility, as if anything could happen and new places may be discovered.

 What is true though is that I’m escaping the daily domestic drudge and the routine of workdays.
-Yay, no more housework – instead I’m off to a comfortable hotel with no beds to make, no meals to cook and lots of exciting things to do in Perth at night.
+Yay, no more housework – instead I’m off to a comfortable hotel with no beds to make, no meals to cook and lots of exciting things to do in Perth/

 I can’t wait for the evenings when He Himself and I put on our comfy shoes and walk, with rarely a table booking, taking the city by chance and waiting for serendipity to strike.

 It always does.

-Enjoy a cold glass of Sauvignon Blanc and a Speckled Hen beer on the waterfront at The Lucky Shag (named after a bird – a cormorant – not what your filthy minds thought!).
+Enjoy a cold glass of Sauvignon Blanc and a Speckled Hen beer on the waterfront at The Lucky Shag (named after a bird – a cormorant – Pul-ease!)

 “One story has it that when the name for the bar was being decided a shag swooped down into the water and emerged with two fish, someone immediately said “Gee, thats a lucky shag” and the name was born.
 Of course there are other stories as to how the bar got it’s name but we’ll leave you to figure that out !!”

 “a guitarist strummed popular tunes from the balcony of the Brass Monkey (Once the Great Western Hotel) and along the streets people of all ages and all nationalities looked for places to eat, drink and be merry.”

 After a bottle of wine, a couple of Tapas, and enough jazz to fill your brain until the next time, it’s time to go.
 Walk past the council buildings at night – they’re amazing and change colour!
 Spot a kangaroo or two, too!